International Chinese Language Teachers (Confucius Institute) Scholarships

-The application process has changed for the 2018 Confucius Institute Scholarship.
+The application process has changed from 2020 onwards.
 Please follow these instructions carefully.

 - They should then read all of the application and eligibility criteria very carefully.

-- Two photocopies of your passport (please note that the name on your application must match your passport name exactly or this will invalidate the application)
+- A scanned copy of your passport photo page (please note that the name on your application must match your passport name exactly or this will invalidate the application)

 - Degree certificates and/or academic transcripts